 - Red: The color red is used on DANGER signs and STOP signs.
 It conveys a high risk of danger that could result in injury or death.
 Fire suppression equipment and emergency stops or alarms are red to increase their visibility.

 - Orange: Moderate risks of danger, like those posed by equipment or sharp edges, should be designated by orange WARNING signs.
 Road construction signs, under construction signs and other traffic safety signs are printed on an orange background.

-- Yellow: According to OSHA standard 1910.145(d)(4), situations that require caution are denoted with yellow and black hazard signs.
+- Yellow: According to OSHA standard 1910.145(d)(4), situations that require caution are denoted with yellow-and-black CAUTION signs.
 No trespassing signs designed to keep people from potential harm may use this color combination.
 In addition to trespassing signs, hazard and flammable material storage containers and doorway obstructions will be marked with yellow CAUTION signs.

 - Fluorescent Orange or orange-red with contrasting lettering is used to denote a biological hazard.

 - Green: Green safety signs mark first aid and safety equipment.